LeonWilzer/unix-scripts/README.md

 # unix-scripts
 My unix scripts.

-Primarily intended for my personal use on my Arch Linux install.
+Only intended for the personal use on any of my Arch Linux installs.